hussainb/brackets-image-convert/README.md

 1. Select **File > Extension Manager...**
 2. Search for this extension.
 3. Click on the **Install** button.
+4. <b>Please RESTART BRACKETS after installation to enable the extension</b>
-4. Right click on an image in the project view and select "Convert" from the context menu.
+5. Right click on an image in the project view and select "Convert" from the context menu.
-5. If the extension finds imagemagick installed you should be able to see a form with a few fields, else you may see a notification asking to download/specify path of imagemagick.
+6. If the extension finds imagemagick installed you should be able to see a form with a few fields, else you may see a notification asking to download/specify path of imagemagick.

 ### How to Use Extension